gantry/docs/pages/01.gantry5/01.basics/11.introduction/docs.md

 {% endset %}
 {% set tab2 %}

 Are you familiar with WordPress' widget system?
-Gantry 5 integrates completely with Joomla so you can continue to use widget positions just as you always have.
+Gantry 5 integrates completely with WordPress so you can continue to use widget positions just as you always have.
 It's super easy to create a new widget section in seconds using the Layout Manager.

 {% endset %}
 {{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}